Florin Mugur

-Mugur had his literary debut at the age of 13, and published his first book at the age of 19.

-He was one of the editors of the Cartea Românească publishing house, and Vice Editor in Chief of the Argeș magazine.

-He was a close friend of Norman Manea.
+Mugur had his literary debut at the age of 13 and published his first book at the age of 19.
+He was one of the editors of the Cartea Românească publishing house and deputy editor-in-chief of Argeș magazine.
+Additionally, he was a close friend of Norman Manea.

-Feeling lonely after his beloved wife Iulia's premature death, and being sick, he committed suicide.
+Feeling lonely after his beloved wife Iulia's premature death and battling illness, he committed suicide on 9 February 1991.